andyfengc/andyfengc.github.io/_drafts/identity tutorial 1 - OWIN.md

 The architecture of KATANA is divided into 4 major parts:
 ![](/images/posts/20180524-owin-4.png)

-- Host: The host is a process that hosts all of other parts.
+- Host: Manages the process in which the OWIN pipeline runs.
+The host is a process that hosts all of other parts.
 It can be anything from a simple console application to a windows service or even a traditional IIS.
 It is responsible for starting everything up.
     There are the following three main primary options available for hosting the KATANA based Web Applications:

     > IIS Host: IIS hosting is possible with the same process used in ASP.NET that is by using HttpModule and HttpHandler.
 IIS acts as a server and as a host.
 If you want to host by ASP.NET, then you need to write the following command in the Package Manager Console: